-Michael combines his experience as a Colorado water lawyer in private practice with a unique perspective gained through his prior work in Indian Country, as in-house counsel to a tribal government and as a public defender.
+Michael’s experience living and working in Indian Country also makes him uniquely qualified to handle complex water rights matters that involve tribal interests.
 Prior to joining the firm, Michael worked in the Navajo Nation’s attorney general office, providing legal advice and representation to the Navajo Nation departments of land, fish and wildlife, historic preservation, and environmental protection.
 Key matters worked on include the Navajo-Gallup Water Supply Project, landmark legislation that increased tribal authority over leasing and permitting on tribal land, and formal negotiations with the National Park Service regarding wilderness designations and the State of Utah regarding off-reservation hunting rights.
-His first position after law school graduation was with DNA-People’s Legal Services, as a public defender for the Hopi Tribe and civil legal aid attorney in rural Arizona.
+His first position after law school graduation was with DNA-People’s Legal Services, where he worked as a public defender for the Hopi Tribe.

 Prosecute water court applications seeking new and changing existing water rights on behalf of a variety of clients.

 Represent parties to rulemaking proceedings before the Colorado Water Quality Control Commission.

 Litigate appeals of water court and agency decisions, including before the Colorado Supreme Court.

 Assist with moving forward state and federal water related legislation.